Boris Johnson tells MPs no-deal Brexit is ‘not what this country wants’

 Johnson said he did not believe the European Union was negotiating in good faith – even though Northern Ireland secretary Brandon Lewis told MPs earlier on Wednesday that they were.

-The prime minister told the Liaison Committee the UK internal market bill – which could be used to effectively tear up parts of the Brexit deal and break international law – provides a “belt and braces protection” against “extreme interpretations of the (Northern Ireland) protocol” by Brussels.
+The prime minister told the committee that the bill – which could be used to effectively tear up parts of the Brexit deal and break international law – provides a “belt and braces protection” against “extreme interpretations of the (Northern Ireland) protocol” by Brussels.

-MORE: Boris Johnson says coronavirus inquiry would be a ‘waste of official time’ during Commons committee grilling

 Asked whether he believed the EU was acting in good faith, Johnson said: “I don’t believe they are.”